ferry554/bloom-filter/README.md

-a very simple bloom filter writen in C.
+a very simple bloom filter written in C.